WPS/egon.io/README.md

 - Docker container: If you prefer to provide websites as Docker container, you can build your own.
 - If you don't want to build and deploy Egon.io yourself, than use one of the ready-to-use options provided by the Egon.io team:
   - Run [Egon.io online](https://egon.io/)
-  - TODO: In the future, we will provide a ready-made Docker image: `docker pull ghcr.io/wps/egon.io:latest`
+  - Download a ready-made Docker image: `docker pull ghcr.io/wps/egon.io:latest`

-### Deploy Standalone Version (Zip file)
+### Build Standalone Version (Zip file)

 1. In the package.json and environment.prod.ts update the version-tag appropriately
 2. Run the command **ng build --configuration production**